gnist-dev/herodot/example.typ

 #date-distiction

-= Testing with setting alternative colors for the event spans
+= Example with setting alternative colors for the event spans

 #let eventspanlist = (